-All organizations applying for federal dollars must provide their Unique Entitiy Identification number in the application for funding.
+All organizations applying for federal dollars must provide their Unique Entity Identification number in the application for funding.
 Organizations should verify that they have a UEI number or take steps needed to obtain one as soon as possible.
 Applicants may obtain a UEI number at https://sam.gov/content/entity-registration

 V. APPLICATION PROCESS